A Research Proposal to

 - We cannot (at least should not) use the only baseline

 study ever completed (The New Iowa Spelling Scale) because it was done

-nearly 50 years ago, covers only grades 1-8, and has a number of serious flaws
+over sixty years ago, covers only grades 1-8, and has a number of serious flaws

 that should be corrected.

 - We need to establish minimum standards of spelling

 proficiency.
 For example, what percentage of students in the fifth grade

 should be expected to spell the word battery?
 What percentage of students